Mission, Vision and Values

 A.L.E.R.T.
 II is a Pilatus PC-12 turboprop air ambulance.
 Typical missions include flights from smaller Montana towns (Libby, Cut Bank, Havre, Great Falls and Browning) to bring patients to Kalispell Regional Medical Center.
 Other flights include transporting patients to specialized care facilities in Denver, Colorado; Seattle, Washington; Palo Alto, California; Portland, Oregon; Salt Lake City, Utah; and Rochester, Minnesota.
 We can operate out of most of the smaller airports in Montana, which are accessible for local patients.
 We usually fly at 290 mph, making the flight time to Seattle, Washington, about one hour 35 minutes.

-All of our pilots are Airline Transport rated, which is the highest level of certificate granted by the Federal Aviation Administration.
+All of our pilots maintain the highest levels of FAA training and certification for our aircraft flown at A.L.E.R.T.
 The medical crew consists of a critical care trained registered nurse and paramedic, or a specially trained neonatal or obstetrics nurse.
 In addition to the flight and medical crew, and patient, A.L.E.R.T.
 II can also commonly transport a single family member with the patient.

 A.L.E.R.T.
 III is Kalispell Regional Medical Center's ground ambulance service.
 The ambulance was designed to support A.L.E.R.T.
 II, Kalispell Regional Medical Center's fixed wing air ambulance service, and to transport patients from the hospital to Pathways Treatment Center.
 A.L.E.R.T.
 III does not respond to emergencies in the community at large because those areas are serviced by our local fire and ambulance services, but it could be made available to support a local emergency if requested as a matter of mutual aid.